 Drying Your Herbs

 I like to air dry my herbs the most.
 I live in a hot sunny country and I find, that most of my leaves are dried by the end of the day.
-Sometimes, I’ll need to bring them inside at night and then take them out again the next day, though usually, one day is all it takes to dry herbs in Queensland Australia.
+Sometimes, I’ll need to bring them inside at night and then take them out again the next day, though usually, one day is all it takes to dry them in Queensland Australia.
 I lay the leaves out on wooden trays, cover with a mesh food cover and leave to dry.